 Also Known as

-Paprika is a spice which comes from a mild red pepper in the family Capsicum annum.
-Paprika has the greatest range of flavor from sweet and mild to hot, depending on the variety of pepper and whether the hotter seeds and spongy tissue were included.
-Paprika is equally valued for its taste and its bright red color, derived from capsanthin.
-The national spice of Hungary, paprika is made from small, round, intensely flavored and sweet-fleshed peppers that are sun-dried and hand ground; the smoked paprika powder called pimentón also hails from Spain.
+Paprika is a spice that comes from a mild red pepper in the family Capsicum annum.
+Its flavour ranges from sweet and mild to hot, depending on the variety of pepper and whether the hotter seeds and spongy tissue are included.
+Paprika is equally valued for its taste and its bright red colour, derived from capsanthin.

 How to Select

-· For most recipes, the paprika is added near the end of the cooking process, because heat diminishes both the color and flavor.
+• For most recipes, the paprika is added near the end of the cooking process, because heat diminishes both the colour and flavour.

-· Paprika is the main flavor in Hungarian cooking.
+• Paprika is the main flavouring used in Hungarian cooking.

-· Paprika can be mixed with bread crumbs before sprinkling them over casseroles or vegetables.
+• Paprika can be mixed with bread crumbs before sprinkling over casseroles or vegetables.